Spain - place

 - Pepe SĂĄnchez â founded the Cuban Bolero tradition in Santiago

-- Sindo Garay â master of the trovador tradition, santiago de cuba"> Santiago de Cuba
+- Sindo Garay â master of the trovador tradition, Santiago de Cuba

 - Manuel Saumell â Havana composer who established the Contradanza cubana as a concert form